kathyk03046-del/kathyk03046-del/README.md

 ## Hi there

 I build opinionated skills and products.
-I don't have a traditional engineering background, but with the help of coding agents, I've been able to turn lots of my ideas into reality.
-For me, Code is an externalization of thought.
+I don't have a traditional engineering background, but with the help of coding agents, I've been able to turn lots of my ideas into reality. **For me, code is an externalization of thought**.

 ---